 Evaluate your current finances before you go abroad.
 Determine how much money you can earn and spend while working internationally.
 Knowing your financial situation can help you determine what kind of job to get abroad, how long you can work there and how you can pay for related costs, such as housing or plane fare.

 Research the country

-Learn as much as you can about the region or country you plan to visit.
-Working in a different country can involve adapting to a range of new circumstances, including transportation systems, culture, healthcare protocols and customs.
-Conducting research before you travel can help you prepare for these differences ahead of time.
+Learn as much as possible about the region or country you plan to visit.
+Working in a different country can involve adapting to various new circumstances, including transportation systems, culture, healthcare protocols and customs.
+Researching before you travel can help you prepare for these differences ahead of time.

 Adapt your resume

 Localize your resume and other professional documents that you might need, such as a cover letter.
 Whether you plan to work with a program provider or find a job on your own, it may be useful to have a resume and other professional documents customized for the region or country you're visiting.

 For example, some terminology in your field may vary based on location.
 As another example, while some countries prefer not to see photos attached to your resume, it's customary in other nations to include a photo in the corner of this document.